Katie Heaney

-Katie Heaney (born 1986) is a former BuzzFeed editor, senior writer for The Cut, and author.
+Katie Heaney (born 1986) is an author and former BuzzFeed editor and senior writer for The Cut.
 Her books include Never Have I Ever, Dear Emma, Would You Rather?, Girl Crushed, and The Year I Stopped Trying.

 Career

 Heaney's first book, written while she was working as an editor at BuzzFeed, was Never Have I Ever: My Life (So Far) Without a Date, published in 2014.
 The memoir chronicles her life up til age 25 and recounts how she had not, before that point, had a boyfriend.
 In 2016, Heaney's modernization of Jane Austen's Emma was published.
 In 2018, Heaney published a second memoir, Would You Rather?: A Memoir of Growing Up and Coming Out.
 Would You Rather? deals with Heaney's path to coming out and realizing her sexuality.
 Her first YA novel, Girl Crushed, was published in 2020.
 Her second YA novel, The Year I Stopped Trying, was published in 2021.
+In 2021, Heaney published a controversial article in the Cut titled, "The Memory War."
+Shortly after, fellow journalist Carrie Poppy released a series of letters to the editor on Medium, including one from memory expert Elizabeth Loftus, demonstrating a large number of factual and contextual errors committed by Heaney in her recount of statements made by her interviewees and her summary of memory research.